 CURRENT UMBC Students:

-UMBC Alumni who are not taking classes at UMBC in Fall 2012 are not required to attend any of the Kickoff Workshops.
-Alumni are always welcome to attend a Kickoff Workshop if they desire, but attendance is not mandatory for alumni who are not taking classes at UMBC in Fall 2012.
+UMBC Alumni who are not taking classes at UMBC in Fall 2013 are not required to attend any of the Kickoff Workshops.
+Alumni are always welcome to attend a Kickoff Workshop if they desire, but attendance is not mandatory for alumni who are not taking classes at UMBC in Fall 2013.
 All HPEC homework assignments and other tasks are handled via email and/or a Blackboard site, therefore an alumnus does not have to be living in the Baltimore region in order to participate in the HPEC process.
 UMBC Alumni should email Ms. Roelke before the end of November to express interest in joining the next cohort.
 This early notification will ensure that alumni will receive information distributed during the Kickoff Workshops.
 The first-time applicant deadline of Wednesday, February 26, 2014 at 4:00pm also applies to first-time alumni applicants.
 Please include the month and year of your UMBC graduation and if you will be a first-time applicant or a re-applicant.

 Re-Applicants from a previous HPEC Cohort (students who already applied to medical, dental, or podiatry school with the assistance of UMBC’s HPEC) are not required to attend any of the Kickoff Workshops.
-Re-Applicants are always welcome to attend a Kickoff Workshop if they desire, but attendance is not mandatory for Re-Applicants who are not taking classes at UMBC in Fall 2012.
-Re-Applicants should email Ms. Roelke before the end of May 2013 to express interest in joining the 2014 cohort.
+Re-Applicants are always welcome to attend a Kickoff Workshop if they desire, but attendance is not mandatory for Re-Applicants who are not taking classes at UMBC in Fall 2013.
+Re-Applicants should email Ms. Roelke before the end of May 2014 to express interest in joining the 2015 cohort.
 Please include the month and year of your UMBC graduation.
 Re-Applicants do not share the same deadlines as first-time applicants.

 The Kickoff Workshops explain the application time line for each professional school area.
-Students will also be introduced to the pre-application documents that must be submitted to UMBC's Health Professions Evaluation Committee (HPEC), along with the minimum requirements to be a member of the Fall 2014 cohort.
+Students will also be introduced to the pre-application documents that must be submitted to UMBC's Health Professions Evaluation Committee (HPEC), along with the minimum requirements to be a member of the next cohort.

 For additional information, please visit the Applying sections for each career area on the office website: